 Regular monitoring and adjustment of bid strategies are crucial for effective ad spend.
-By optimizing bid strategies, advertisers can eliminate wasted ad spend and achieve better PPC campaign results.
+Advertisers can eliminate wasted ad spend and improve PPC marketing campaign results by optimizing bid strategies.

 Advanced PPC strategies

-- Retargeting allows advertisers to target users who have previously interacted with their website or ads, showing them relevant ads as they browse the web.
+- Retargeting allows advertisers to target users who have previously interacted with their website or ads.

-- Remarketing involves targeting users who have previously interacted with a brand or its products, with the aim of converting them into customers.
+- Remarketing involves targeting users who have previously interacted with a brand or its products to convert them into customers.